-The Foundation’s mission, now and into the future, is the care and support of members and their families who are in distress, or in harm’s way, and the continued educational development of our members and their families, as well as the members of other FBI affiliated nonprofit law enforcement associations.
-The Foundation is a separate legal entity from the associates and is governed by a separate Board of Directors.
-However, the Foundation is connected to and supports the associates.
+The Foundation’s mission, now and into the future, is the care and support of members of the FBI National Academy Associates, and their families who are in distress, or in harm’s way, and the continued educational development of our members and their families, as well as the members of other nonprofit law enforcement affiliated associations.
+The Foundation is a separate legal entity from the FBI National Academy Associates and is governed by a separate Board of Directors.
+However, the Foundation works in partnership the FBI National Academy Associates.

 On August 29, 2005 Hurricane Katrina made landfall along the Gulf Cost in Louisiana, Mississippi, and Florida, and it became one of the costliest hurricanes in history.
 Members of the FBINAA immediately came together and donated some $25,000 for the purpose of providing support to fellow NAA members.
 Florida Chapter President Rick Beseler drove to the area and handed $1000 in cash to NA graduates who in many cases had lost everything.
 Afterward, the FBINAA Executive Board recognized that our 501(c)(3) status did not cover such aid.
 From that, the Charitable Foundation was formed.